Configuration Reference¶

 Agent chains and drains¶

-Most operator customization happens in [agent_chains] and [agent_drains] inside ralph-workflow.toml.
+Most operator customization happens in [agent_chains] and [agent_drains] inside ralph-workflow.toml:

 [general]